trainmeditations/argon1/README.md

 with embedded sudos.
 Downloaded the script to have a look before executing it and found some things I want to change so figured I'd play around with it a bit.

+My modifications are released as openly as the original script.
+The creators are free to include any of my changes as they see fit, although if they do a bit of acknowledgement would be nice.
+As there is no copyright or license notice with the original script I will not add one here.
+I did try to contact the developers but have had no response.
+By using my version of the script I offer no warranty of fitness or accept liability for any damage caused.

 ## Plans

 1. Commenting existing source